Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 How long does it take to work?

 Benlysta will start working after your first dose.
-However, in some people, it may take a few doses before you notice improvements in your lupus symptoms.
+However, it may take a few doses before you notice improvements in your lupus symptoms.

-Never stop taking Benlysta without first talking with your doctor.
-If you want to stop taking the drug because of negative side effects, your doctor can help determine the best way to end your treatment.
+Never stop using Benlysta without first talking with your doctor.
+If you want to stop using the drug because of negative side effects, your doctor can determine the best way to end your treatment.
 They may also prescribe a different medication for you to take instead.

 Here are answers to some frequently asked questions about Benlysta.